arkency/posts/posts/2020-04-22-catchup-subscriptions-with-rails-event-store.md

 ### 1st: embrace async!

-The `Index::PushArticleToIndex` is asynchronous event handler.
+The `Index::PushArticleToIndex` is an asynchronous event handler.
 It is inherited from `ActiveJob::Base` and implements `perform(event)` method.
 This will allow to use it by `RailsEventStore::ActiveJobScheduler` and schedule sending to an index asynchronously, without blocking the execution of main logic.
 Because we do not want to fail publishing our new article just because indexing service is down :)

 ### 2nd: beware of transaction rollbacks!